-- Foundation Course (FC) - Internship/Project/Training (Detailed Report to be submitted in the prescribed format)
+- Foundation Course (FC) - Core course (C)

 Each academic year consists of two semesters.
 The curriculum structure of the BSc Paramedical program and the contents for various courses offered are recommended by the Board of Studies concerned and approved by the Academic Council.